 Percentage of Income Payment Plan Plus (PIPP Plus)

-The new and improved Percentage of Income Payment Plan, PIPP Plus, makes monthly payments more affordable on a year-round basis.
+The Percentage of Income Payment Plan, PIPP Plus, helps make monthly payments more affordable on a year-round basis.
 And, when a PIPP Plus household pays the monthly PIPP Plus payment on-time and in-full, some of their old debt and the rest of that month's bill goes away in the form of a credit on their utility account.

 Do all gas and electric companies in Ohio offer PIPP Plus?